RTEMS/rtems-docs/user/tools/tester.rst

 only provides the output history if a test fails, times out, or is invalid.
 The time taken by each test is also recorded.

-The tests must complete in a specified time or the test is marked as timed out.
+The tests must complete in a specified period of time or the test is marked as timed out.
 The default timeout is 3 minutes and can be globally changed using the ``--timeout`` command line option.
 The time required to complete a test can vary.
-When simulators are run in parallel the time taken depends on the specifics of the host machine being used.
+When simulators are run in parallel, the time taken depends on the resources available on the host machine being used.
 A test per core is the most stable method even though more tests can be run than available cores.
 If your machine needs longer or you are using a VM you may need to lengthen the timeout.